 power and by that to achieve twice the output power that each stage

-to 50 ohms?
+match it DIFFERENTIALLY to 50 ohms?
 Do you see my point?
-How do you do differentia match
+How do you

-match it to 50 Ohms and do the same thing with the other part
+X/2 and match it to 50 Ohms and do the same thing with the other part

 (node) of differential signal.
 Is this how differential match done in

 Post subject: Posted: Thu